MelseO24/EnzymeMatch/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+**Modes:**

+- CompleteMatch: Complete run of EnzymeMatch, consecutively conducting AQD, ResidueMatch and TriangleMatch.
+- Automatic Query Design (AQD): Stand-alone Automatic Query Design mode, i.e. automatic input generation for ResidueMatch and TriangleMatch based on input of substrate (.mol2 and .sdf supported).
+- ResidueMatch: Match enzymes from BioLiP database containing complement residue types with respect to the target substrate.
+- TriangleMatch: Geometrical match of interaction point pattern between enzyme and substrate.
+This mode should ideally run on the output of ResidueMatch.